SolarDebris/solardebris.github.io/blog_entries/patriotctf.md

 In the edit tag function, we can edit a value + 0x18 offset from the chunk.
 We can use this as our first overwrite primitive.

+Our target goal is to overwrite log_len which will be the size used in the create log file function.

+Then we can use a two stage rop chain to first leak libc, and then do system("/bin/sh") on the second chain.

 ```python
 #! /usr/bin/python
 from pwn import *